irenedagherr/ApprentissageAutomatiqueProjet/README.md

 ## More Details

 The project is developed in *Python* using *Jupyter* notebooks (.ipynb), an ideal platform for data exploration and the development of machine learning models.

+## Organisation

+This file contains the following folders:

+1- PublicInformation: Contains the files found through the provided link, i.e., the public data.
+2- GetData: Data retrieval and initial cleaning of the dataset.
+3- Preprocessing: Preprocessing steps as well as descriptive analysis.
+4- Dataset: Contains files in .csv format.
+5- ImplementationML: The methods (models), metrics, and comparisons.

 ## Installation